 Brandi ~ Chicken Scratch Diaries

 I love this.
 Part of taking care of yourself as a busy mom is to embrace the life that you have.
-Try to create a life that you don’t feel the need to escape from.
+Try to create a life you don’t need to escape from.

 In other words, make finding joy part of your daily routine.